Complete Homebrew Guide for Mac Users

 Master Homebrew package management on macOS.
 Learn casks vs formulas, essential commands, and best practices.

-Why Use Homebrew?
+Why use Homebrew?

-- • Easy installation and updates
+- Easy installation and updates

-- • Automatic dependency management
+- Automatic dependency management

-- • Access to 6,000+ packages
+- Access to 6,000+ packages

-- • Command-line simplicity
+- Command-line simplicity

-Perfect for:
+Perfect for

-- • Developers and programmers
+- Developers and programmers

-- • System administrators
+- System administrators

-- • Power users
+- Power users

-- • Anyone needing CLI tools
+- Anyone needing CLI tools

 Get Homebrew up and running on your Mac in just a few steps

-System Requirements
+System requirements

-• macOS 10.14 or higher
+macOS 10.14 or higher

-• 64-bit Intel or Apple Silicon processor
+64-bit Intel or Apple Silicon

-- 2. Verify Installation - Run
+- 2. Verify Installation by running

-- 3. Update Homebrew - Run
+brew doctor. - 3.
+Update Homebrew by running

-brew update
+brew update.

 The two main types of packages in Homebrew

-Aspect | Formulas | Casks |
+| Aspect | Formulas | Casks |

-What they install | Command-line tools & libraries | GUI applications (apps with interfaces) |
+| What they install | Command-line tools & libraries | GUI applications |

-Installation location | /usr/local/Cellar (Intel) or /opt/homebrew (Apple Silicon) | /Applications folder |
+| Installation location | /usr/local/Cellar or /opt/homebrew | /Applications folder |

-Install command | brew install [name] | brew install --cask [name] |
+| Install command | brew install [name] | brew install --cask [name] |

-Examples | git, node, python, wget | Chrome, Slack, VS Code, Spotify |
+| Examples | git, node, python, wget | Chrome, Slack, VS Code, Spotify |

-Use case | Development tools, utilities, servers | Desktop applications, productivity tools |
+| Use case | Development tools and servers | Desktop and productivity apps |

 Popular Development Tools